 The deal follows a period in which, as one healthcare banker recently put it, “more and more people have tried urgent care and have had a good experience.”

 ConvenientMD, for its part, joins a host of Bain investments that it says are focused on serving underserved populations: Arosa, Aveanna, Beacon Health Options, Broadstep, HealthDrive, Multi-Specialty Healthcare, HCA, Rodeo Dental, and Surgery Partners.

 The new investment in ConvenientMD provides an exit for current owner Starr Investment Holdings, which backed the platform in November 2018.
 Read PE Hub’s brief on the deal.

-That’s it for me today.
-As always, write to me at firstname.lastname@example.org with any tips, feedback or just to say hello.
+That’s it!
+Have a great week ahead, and as always, write to me at email@example.com with your tips, comments or just to say hello!

 New pool: Mountaingate Capital launched a second lower mid-market buyout offering, five years after transitioning from predecessor firm KRG Capital Partners.
 Fund II is seeking roughly the same amount raised by Mountaingate’s inaugural fund.
 Fund I closed in 2017 at its $395 million hard-cap.
 Read it here.

 Transparency: Perhaps the most important lesson secondaries professionals have learned over the past few years is the importance of transparency, Buyouts writes.
 The need for transparency, while always a vital aspect of executing a successful GP-led deal, is taking on even greater significance in deals where external M&A buyers express interest in picking off assets included in secondaries transactions.
 A recent situation involving New Mountain Capital is one example.
 Read more on Buyouts.